Old age arrived today. No kids, no books.

 my reticulated body, my unhinged face.

-Bad marks for trying—twice—to open the
+Bad marks for trying—twice—to open

-front door with the car remote, and for not
+the front door with the car remote.

-getting the hang of phones that don’t hang up.
+the hang of phones that don’t hang up.

 Bad marks for bad grace and bad memory–